 I have mentioned before that Sonny Karcher was one of the first Power Plant Men that taught me how to work my way up the ladder of Power Plant Ingenuity (In the post titled, In Memory of Sonny Karcher A True Power Plant Man).
-I used to come home from work after Steve Higginbotham dropped me off at the duplex where we were living at the time, and my family couldn’t wait to hear what Sonny Karcher had said or done that day.
+I used to come home from work after Steve Higginbotham dropped me off at the duplex where we were living at the time (see the post Steve Higginbotham and His Junky Jalopy late for the Boiler Blowdown), and my family couldn’t wait to hear what Sonny Karcher had said or done that day.

 As he was backing out of the shop he suddenly made a motion with his left hand.
 To me it looked like he was making the movement that someone would make if they were taking the lid off of a jar.
 I thought this meant that he wanted me to do something, but I couldn’t figure out what it was.

 Various things went through my head, such as, I should get something to help remove lids from barrels.
 Or I needed to look inside of a jar to find one of the parts I was going to pick up.
 Nothing made much sense to me, so I waved for him to come back.